NickAndreew/kafkaproj-play/README.md

  and some Java libraries used for logging and working with text.
 Usually frameworks provide better, more elegant libraries with many useful functionalities embedded in their core.
  It would be preferrable to refactor everything to work with some modern framework.

  - [ ] Confgurations mechanism is not finished, it has to be moved to some specific place - file, database or docker-compose.yml, etc.

  - [ ] Logging can be configured to store logs to console, file or Log Database (Elasticsearch, Kibana, etc.)

  - [ ] Metrics can be added, there are no metrics configured on the system right now.
 (Prometheus, Grafana, etc.)

+ - [ ] Deployment commands should be put into 'docker-build.bat' and 'docker-build.sh' - TODO, need more time.